 Make sure you’ve got everything in Prerequisites first.
-There are four ways to get the kit — pick based on whether you want a renamed project, the raw source, or zero local install.
+There are four ways to get the kit — pick based on whether you want the raw source, zero local install, or (soon) a renamed project from the CLI.

 Which path?